jonbgallant/katacoda-scenarios/iotedgedev-intro/step4.md

 The Azure IoT Edge Dev Tool is driven by Environment Variables.
-The only two variables required to start are IOTHUB_CONNECTION_STRING and DEVICE_CONNECTION_STRING.
-When the Edge Dev Tool runs it loads all the variables in the `.env` file, so we need to place those two variables there before we run further commands.
+The only two variables required to get started are IOTHUB_CONNECTION_STRING and DEVICE_CONNECTION_STRING.
+When the Edge Dev Tool runs it loads all the variables in the `.env` file, so we need to place those two variables in that file before we run further commands.
 The Edge Dev Tool has an `azure --setup` command to help you retrieve those settings and store them in the solution's `.env` file.

 Click on the following command to start that process: